laurelherting/lmh-headspace/AWS/examTips.md

 * layers that won't turn into stateless components

 ### Implement Session Affinity
+* aka sticky session
-* For HTTP & HTTPS traffic, use sticky session feature of an Application Load Balancer to bind a user's session to a specific instance
+* For HTTP & HTTPS traffic:
+  * use Load Balancer to bind
+  user's session to specific instance

 ### Distributing Processing
 * Use when processing large amounts of data that can't be handled by a single compute